 - a.
-Assisting sworn personnel by providing additional crisis intervention options, including referrals to services, education, and outreach for non-violent individuals who are experiencing behavioral health crisis and/or homelessness; and - b.
-Following up on other cases at the discretion of the CIU Sergeant or Department command staff for follow up outreach.

-2. COAST specialists assist individuals who are a risk to themselves only.

-3.2.
-When an officer has determined the scene is safe and there is a need for COAST on scene, the officer shall contact radio and request a COAST member.
-A history of frequent calls in which sworn personnel have been dispatched for the same individual is indicative of the need for a COAST member.
+Assisting sworn personnel by providing additional crisis intervention options, including referrals to services, education, and outreach for non-violent individuals who are experiencing behavioral health crises and/or homelessness; and - b.
+Following up on other cases or perform outreach at the discretion of the CIU Sergeant or Department command staff. - 2.
+When an officer has determined that the scene is safe and there is a need for COAST personnel to be on scene, the officer shall contact radio and request a COAST member.
+A history of frequent calls in which sworn personnel have been dispatched for the same individual is indicative of the need for a COAST member. - 3.

-- 4.3.
 COAST Specialists do not provide: - a.
 Intensive case management or counseling services; - b.
 Victims' assistance in domestic violence cases; - c.
 Victims' advocacy services for victims of crimes; - d.
-Long-term follow up throughout the judicial process; - e.
+Long-term follow- up throughout the judicial process; - e.
 Comprehensive explanations, case management, or follow-up with victims or witnesses regarding the procedures involved in prosecuting their cases; - f.
-Personal or family counseling services for Department personnel; or - g.
-Transportation of violent or potentially violent individuals in their vehicles. - G. CIDS Psychiatrist - 1.
-The CIDS Psychiatrist is responsible for: - a.
+Personal or family counseling services for Department personnel; or - q.
+Transportation of violent or potentially violent individuals in their vehicles.

+H. CID Psychiatrist

+- 1. The CID Psychiatrist is responsible for: - a.
 Assisting with all aspects of the CIT Program; - b.
 Assisting with training, providing clinical guidance, consulting on cases, and conducting as-needed home visits with detectives and clinicians; - c.
-Partnering with community stakeholders, as well as represents and promotes the program; - d.
+Partnering with community stakeholders, as well as representing and promoting the program; - d.
 Overseeing CIU clinicians; and - e.
+Serving as the Director of the Behavioral Sciences Section (BSS).

+I. CIU Clinicians

-Serving as the Director of the Behavioral Sciences Section (BSS). - H. CIU Clinicians - 1.
-CIU Clinicians are responsible for: - a.
-Serving with CIU Home Visit Detectives; - b.
-Providing evaluation, assessment, crisis intervention, safety risk assessments, safety planning, and referrals for people in the community living with a behavioral health issue who interact with the Department;
+- 1. CIU Clinicians are responsible for:

+- a.
+Serving with CIU Home Visit Detectives;

+- Providing evaluation, assessment, crisis intervention, safety risk assessments, safety planning, and referrals for people in the community affected by behavioral health crises or who are experiencing behavioral health crises who interact with the Department;

 - c.
-Performing community education services and a variety of related tasks that promote and enhance the City's community policing efforts; and - d.
-Serving as liaisons with local psychiatric emergency service providers. - 2.
-CIU Clinicians do not: - a.
+Performing community education services and a variety of related tasks that promote and enhance the City's community policing efforts; and

+- d.
+Serving as liaisons with local psychiatric emergency service providers.

+- 2. CIU Clinicians do not:

+- a.
 Provide counseling;

 - b.
 Provide therapy;

 - c.
 Provide case management;

 - d.
 Prescribe medications; or

 - e.
 Provide medical advice.

-- I. Mobile Crisis Team Sworn Personnel
+- J. Mobile Crisis Team Sworn Personnel